 Every student in the MPH program applied to and was admitted by a specific concentration, based on their interests and goals.
-If a student decides that they wishes to complete an MPH in a different concentration, the student must be aware of the potential for additional time and money required to complete the MPH, given course structure and availability.
+If a student decides that they wish to complete an MPH in a different concentration, the student must be aware of the potential for additional time and money required to complete the MPH, given course structure and availability.
+Additionally, concentration changes are not guaranteed, as they are subject to review by the proposed new concentration's admissions committee as well as consideration of the proposed new concentration's resource to add to students.